Purina Pro Plan Large Breed Adult Food (34 lb)

 Hip Dysplasia:

 Choose food with added glucosamine and chondroitin for joint support.
-Omega-3 fatty acids (from fish oil) reduce inflammation.
-Maintain a healthy weight -- every extra pound increases stress on already-vulnerable joints.
+Omega-3s from fish oil reduce inflammation.
+And maintain a healthy weight -- every extra pound increases stress on already-vulnerable joints.
+This is the single most impactful thing you can do.

 Bloat:

-Feed 2-3 smaller meals instead of one large meal.
+Feed 2-3 smaller meals instead of one large one.
 Use a slow feeder bowl to prevent gulping.
-Avoid elevated food bowls (despite common advice, research suggests they may increase bloat risk in predisposed breeds).
-Wait at least an hour after meals before vigorous activity.
+Skip elevated food bowls (despite common advice, research suggests they may increase bloat risk in predisposed breeds).
+Wait at least an hour after meals before any vigorous activity.

 What to Look For: A Poodle Buyer's Checklist